 Mother Nature decides when to grace us with her spectacular northern lights show—unfortunately, we cannot predict or guarantee the appearance of the Northern Lights.
 When she does show, you can view the Aurora from many comfortable vantage points on our property.

-If you arrange it in advance, we can set you up in the courtyard with a fire and hot beverages to enhance your Aurora viewing experience for $20 per guest.
+If you arrange it in advance, we can set you up in the courtyard with a fire and hot beverages to enhance your Aurora viewing experience for $20 per guest (note – you must be a registered guest to book this service).
 This is a more convenient and less expensive option than viewing the Northern Lights from other locations in the Whitehorse area.

 Will I have Wi-Fi Access?